ToxicFrog/doom-mods/gun-bonsai/MODDING.md

 The class names do not always exactly correspond to the human-readable names.
 Consult `LANGUAGE.en` to find out the class names.

+### Resetting your upgrades

-You can also fully reset the Gun Bonsai state for your character with:
+You can fully reset the Gun Bonsai state for your character with:

 - `netevent bonsai-debug,reset`

+### Viewing weapon info

+You can dump detailed information about Gun Bonsai's `WeaponInfo` object for the current weapon with:

+- `netevent bonsai-debug,info`

 ## Building from source